Judy Davis: Stage

-Awards and accolades
+Acting credits and accolades

-Davis has received numerous accolades including nine AACTA Awards, two BAFTA Awards, three Primetime Emmy Awards, two Golden Globe Awards, an Independent Spirit Award, and a Screen Actors Guild Award.
+Davis has received numerous accolades including nine AACTA Awards, an Actor Award, two BAFTAs, three Primetime Emmy Awards, two Golden Globe Awards, an Independent Spirit Award.
 She also received nominations for two Academy Awards and a Laurence Olivier Award.
 She is the first Australian to receive Academy Award nominations in both categories of Best Actress and Best Supporting Actress (Note: As of 2023, only Cate Blanchett, Nicole Kidman, Heath Ledger, Margot Robbie and Geoffrey Rush have achieved this feat since Davis.) and the fourth Australian actress to receive an Academy Award nomination.
 (Note: As of 2023, twelve Australian women have been nominated for Academy Awards for acting.
-See the Best Actress and Best Supporting Actress sections of List of Australian Academy Award winners and nominees for more information.)
+See the Best Actress and Best Supporting Actress sections of List of Academy Award winners and nominees from Australia for more information.)

 She has won BAFTA Awards for both Best Actress and Most Promising Newcomer for the film My Brilliant Career (1979), and later received Academy Award nominations for A Passage to India (1984) and Husbands and Wives (1992).
 She earned a Laurence Olivier Award for Best Actress nomination for the 1982 London production of Insignificance.

 For her work on television, Davis won Primetime Emmy Awards for Serving in Silence: The Margarethe Cammermeyer Story (1995), for playing Judy Garland in Life with Judy Garland: Me and My Shadows (2001) and The Starter Wife (2007) and the Golden Globe Award for Best Actress – Miniseries or Television Film for Life with Judy Garland: Me and My Shadows and One Against the Wind (1991).